NexusOne23/noid-privacy/SECURITY.md

 - Issues already documented as known limitations
 - Third-party dependencies (report to upstream)

+### ⚡ PowerShell-Specific Security Considerations

+As a PowerShell-based tool, we pay special attention to:

+**Command Injection Vulnerabilities**
+- All user inputs are validated before use
+- No dynamic script generation from user input
+- Registry paths are sanitized
+- File paths use absolute paths only

+**Path Traversal Protection**
+- All file operations use validated absolute paths
+- No user-controlled path components
+- Backup files use fixed directory structure

+**Privilege Escalation Prevention**
+- Script requires explicit Administrator elevation
+- No privilege escalation within script execution
+- Mutex prevents concurrent execution
+- No credential storage or handling

+**Data Integrity**
+- JSON backups use structured serialization
+- Registry operations validated before write
+- Atomic operations where possible
+- Transaction-like backup before changes

+**Known PowerShell Attack Vectors (Mitigated)**
+- ✅ Script injection via parameters: Not accepting user script input
+- ✅ Credential theft: No credential handling in code
+- ✅ Process injection: No inter-process manipulation
+- ✅ Fileless malware: All changes logged and reversible

 ### 📋 Security Best Practices

 When using NoID Privacy: